Independent African news, markets, culture and politics.

 US-Mali visa row: US removes Mali from list requiring visa bonds

 The United States has removed Mali from its list of countries required to post visa bonds for tourist and business visas, effective immediately.
-This development comes after a diplomatic row between the two nations began in early October, when the US introduced a new visa bond pilot program that included Mali.
-In response, Mali had implemented an identical policy, requiring US citizens to post up to $10,000 in bonds to obtain a visa.
+This change follows a diplomatic row that began in early October when the U.S. introduced a new visa‑bond pilot program that included Mali.
+In retaliation, Mali imposed an identical policy, requiring U.S. citizens to post bonds of up to $10,000 to obtain a visa.
+The U.S. program, intended to ensure visitors comply with visa terms, therefore sparked a reciprocal measure from Mali.

-The removal of Mali from the US visa bond program may be seen as a positive development in the diplomatic relations between the two countries.
-However, the fact that Mali’s reciprocal policy remains in place suggests that the issue is not yet fully resolved.
-As the situation continues to unfold, it is likely that the US and Mali will engage in further diplomatic efforts to resolve their differences and establish a more mutually beneficial visa policy.
+The removal of Mali from the U.S. visa‑bond program may be seen as a positive step for diplomatic relations between the two countries.
+However, because Mali’s reciprocal policy remains in force, the issue is not yet fully resolved.
+As the situation unfolds, further diplomatic efforts are likely as the United States and Mali work toward a more mutually beneficial visa policy.

 Scroll to Top